-The Trust is the owner of several historic carriages:
+The Trust is the owner of several historic locomotives and carriages:

-The Bluebell Railway Trust is also the governing body for the Bluebell Railway Museum, which is now a registered museum (Number 2144).
+The Bluebell Railway Trust is also the governing body for the Bluebell Railway Museum, which is now an Accredited Museum.

 The Bluebell Railway Trust is able to accept legacies, covenants, gift-aid donations or CAF vouchers, either for the Trust's general funds or for specific projects which fall within its remit.

-At present the Trust is actively seeking funding for the Accessible Steam Heritage Appeal, Cash for Cover Appeal, Keep up the Pressure Appeal, the Bluebell Atlantic Project, the provision of Apprentice positions in the locomotive workshops, as well as general donations towards many other worthwhile Bluebell Railway projects, such as the overhaul of the Maunsell S15 Loco No.847, the Standard class 2 project, the Steam Crane and the SR Maunsell Dining Saloon and SECR P-class No.27.
+At present the Trust is actively seeking funding for the Accessible Steam Heritage Appeal, Cash for Cover Appeal, Keep up the Pressure Appeal, the Bluebell Atlantic Project, the provision of Apprentice positions in the locomotive workshops, as well as general donations towards many other worthwhile Bluebell Railway projects, such as the overhaul of the Schools Class No.928 "Stowe", the Standard Class 2 project, the Steam Crane, the SR Maunsell Dining Saloon and SECR P-class No.27.

-You can give to the Bluebell Railway Trust on-line using your credit or debit card, or PayPal account, with the Gift Aid recovered on our behalf.
+You can give to The Bluebell Railway Trust on-line using your credit or debit card, with the Gift Aid recovered on our behalf.
 If you wish to donate through this to a specific project or appeal, there is provision for adding a message to that effect.

 If you are a UK tax payer and you complete a Gift Aid Form, this enables us to increase the value of your donation by 25%.
 Higher rate tax payers are also able to claim additional relief from the tax they have paid via their tax return.
 A Gift Aid Form for general donations and all other projects is available here to print out.
 The same form also has details of how to set up a regular Standing Order.